 In addition to this, I’m involved in an FWF-funded Stand-alone project entitled ‘Morality in Animals: What It Means and Why It Matters.’
 This project is led by Judith Benz-Schwarzburg and is ongoing since 2018.
 In this project, we are investigating the different forms, both positive and negative, that the moral capacities of animals may take.
 We are also mapping out the ethical implications of animal morality (you can read our pilot study on this topic here).

 You can check out what I’ve written until now by having a look at my list of publications.
 In addition, here’s a list of papers of mine that are currently in preparation or under review:

 - A paper on meaning in the lives of animals, with Judith Benz-Schwarzburg.

 - A paper on the role of touch in animal morality, with Birte Wrage.

-- A paper on moral individualism, with Herwig Grimm.
+- A paper on the Wittgensteinian critique of moral individualism, with Herwig Grimm.

 - A paper on animal rationality, with Giacomo Melis.

 - A paper on the emergence of the concept of death in nature, with Antonio Osuna-Mascaró.